 Aspartame-acesulphame salt is prepared from the two sweeteners, aspartame and acesulphame potassium in equivalent molar amounts.
-The ammonium (NH_3^+) ion of aspartame replaces the potassium (K^+) ion of acesulphame potassium to form a stable salt.
+The ammonium $(NH_3^+)$ ion of aspartame replaces the potassium $(K^+)$ ion of acesulphame potassium to form a stable salt.
 In solution, the aspartame-acesulphame salt readily dissociates to its parent components.

-Both of the parent sweeteners are currently permitted under Standard 1.3.1 - Food Additives.
-While aspartame is generally permitted in processed foods, accsulphame potassium is restricted to certain food categories at specified levels.
-Therefore any permission for the use of aspartame-accsulphame salt would be similarly restricted to those foods where accsulphame potassium is currently permitted.
+Both of the parent sweeteners are currently permitted in a range of foods listed within Standard 1.3.1 - Food Additives.
+While aspartame is generally permitted in processed foods, acesulphame potassium is restricted to certain food categories at specified levels.
+Therefore any permission for the use of aspartame-acesulphame salt would be similarly restricted to those foods where both parent sweeteners are already permitted.